aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to XLSM in C++ Applications" h2="Convert TEX to XLSM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX is a document markup language and formatting system used for scientific and technical documents.
+It is widely used in the academic and scientific community for the preparation of documents such as journal articles, books, and reports.
+XLSM is a Microsoft Excel macro-enabled spreadsheet file format.
+It is used to store data in a tabular format and can be used to create charts, tables, and other visualizations.
+Converting TEX to XLSM allows users to access the data in a more user-friendly format and to create visualizations from the data.

+<h2>How Aspose.Total helps for tex to xlsm conversion</h2>

-Converting TEX to XLSM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export TEX to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can be used to convert TEX to XLSM.
+It is a simple two-step process.
+In the first step, you can export TEX to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for C++ provides a comprehensive set of APIs that can be used to automate the conversion process.
+The APIs are easy to use and can be integrated into any existing C++ application.
+Aspose.Total for C++ also provides a wide range of features such as support for multiple file formats, support for multiple operating systems, and support for multiple programming languages.
+Aspose.Total for C++ is a powerful and reliable solution for converting TEX to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}